frsteinb/bjcp-2015-styleguide/README.md

 - One further exception: You may add references (links) to other categories or subcategories as `<a idref="1">name</a>` or simply `<a idref="1A"/>`.
 In the first case you specify the visible link text (here "name").
 In the second case the link text will be the `<name>` of the referenced category or subcategory.
 - All elements within category and subcategory files contain just one text block as a single paragraph.
 Do not try to add any formatting elements you may know from HTML.
 - To see the results of your translation work, you can re-run `make` at any time.
+- You may call `make format` to reformat the `de` files to consistent XML indentation.
+This will not change the formatting of resulting human-readable documents.
 - Note: We aim for a real translation.
 Even if you are convinced that adding details or rephrasing sections would make sense, please don't do that!
 (Maybe, we should establish a way to take notes in such cases.
 Let's discuss this, if you feel a real need.)
 - Take care for a consistent wording of all subject matter specific terms throughout the whole styleguide.
 - To supply your work back upstream to the repository, ...[TBD]